 About the Book Awards

-Kraszna-Krausz Book Awards 2023
+Kraszna-Krausz Book Awards 2025

-Thanks to all the authors, artists and publishers who have entered their books.
+Thanks to all those who entered

 The Awards: Celebrating excellence in photography and moving image publishing